mowgliamu/CreateAPIwithPython/README.md

 - Run the test: `python3 create_post_request.py [URL] [CSVDATA]`
 - Or play with Postman!

-In the development mode, you can explicitly see how the sqlite database file `catalogue.db` is getting update after each HTTP request.
+In the development mode, you can explicitly see how the sqlite database file `catalogue.db` is getting updated after each HTTP request.